EPISODE 2 - TWENTY FUCKING YEARS

 I’ve never been to Thailand.

-I saw a beach in Thailand - a beach I had never been to - at night, beside a blazing campfire, with people dancing and drinking in the moonlight.
+I saw a beach in Thailand—a beach I had never been to.
+It was nighttime, beside a blazing campfire, with people dancing and drinking in the moonlight.
 I was sitting on a log witnessing the party from afar, grateful to be there, simply enjoying it secondhand.
 I was an observer, someone who could see joy in the world but couldn't partake in it.

 It brought me back to London in the late ‘90s when we would go cruising in the park, George Michael style.
 Then, I’d sit and hold everyone else’s bags.
 I witnessed the hookups from the safety of a bench under a lamppost, watching life happen, hearing the groans, far too scared to venture into the bushes.